Critical Equipment Maintenance: Assessment & Repair

 A breakdown in construction, where heavy machines are standard, can lead to severe accidents or delays.
 Regular checks catch potential problems early before they become dangerous.

-These checks look at essential parts like brakes and hydraulics, ensuring everything works safely.
-For example, fixing a hydraulic leak on a crane can stop a big accident.
+These checks examine essential parts like brakes and hydraulics, ensuring everything works safely.
+For example, fixing a hydraulic leak on a crane can prevent a major accident.

 Well-maintained equipment is reliable, which makes the workplace safer.
 When workers trust their equipment, they can focus better on their jobs, which makes everything safer.